 Like other Air Force pilots in the mid-1960s, Colonel Boyd would be ordered to Vietnam.
 However, his orders would be canceled before he deployed and he would be directed to go to Washington D.C.
 In DC, he was tasked with applying his Energy-maneuverability Theory to a floundering Air Force program, the FX Program.
 His work saved what would become the F-15 Eagle.
 Missing being deployed to Vietnam and with the lack of an enemy kill in Korea, Boyd became the most important air-to-air combat strategist with no combat kills.

 With Colonel Everest Riccioni and Pierre Sprey, Boyd formed a small advocacy group within Headquarters USAF that dubbed itself the “Fighter Mafia”.
 Using his E-M Theory, Boyd spurred the USAF to explore a lightweight fighter (LFW) program.
 This led to the development of the YF-16, which would become the USAF F-16 Fighting Falcon, and the YF-17, which would become the Navy’s F-18 Hornet.

 - The Marine’s Maneuver Warfare

-Boyd‘s study of historical military strategy, like Napoleon’s use of maneuver to defeat his enemy, led to his theory on Maneuver Warfare, a military strategy that advocates attempting to defeat the enemy by incapacitating their decision-making through shock and disruption.
+Boyd‘s study of historical military strategy, like Napoleon’s use of maneuver to defeat his enemy, led to his theory on Maneuver Warfare.
+This military strategy advocates attempting to defeat the enemy by incapacitating their decision-making through shock and disruption.
 Applying this theory, he collaborated with the Marine Corps to create a new tactics manual, which became the Marine model of maneuver warfare.

 - Desert Storm Planning